aleemon/nemwebR/README.md

 ### Trading Data (Historical 30-minute data)

-*Note that these data are no longer updated as of 1 October 2021*
+*Note that these data are no longer updated as of 1 October 2021 due to 5MS*

 -   TRADINGINTERCONNECT – Interconnector flows and limits
 -   TRADINGLOAD – Scheduled and semi-scheduled generator outputs